Aikhjarto/TheSimulationGame/README.md

 python -c "from simulation_game.experiment import run_single_tile_experiment; run_single_tile_experiment('single_tile.png')"
 ```

 The resulting PNG contains vegetation, grazer, and predator curves with a caption listing the tile's k-parameters.
-Run the test with `pytest` to verify the export.
+A sibling CSV contains the data for ticks 0 through 100.
+Run the test with `pytest` to verify both exports.

 ## Math